carpentries-incubator/geospatial-python/_episodes/09-vector-open-shapefile.md

 > Answer the following questions:
 >
 > 1. What type of Python spatial object is created when you import each layer?
->    Hint, you'll need to access the `geometry` column of the file to check this.
 >
 > 2. What is the CRS and extent (bounds) for each object?
 >